Lesson 3

 2. The Siblings Palace — 兄弟宫 (Xiōngdì Gōng)

 Your relationship with brothers, sisters, close friends, and — in modern interpretation — business partners and close colleagues.
-This palace reveals the quality of your peer-level bonds: are they supportive or contentious?
-Do your siblings and close allies help or hinder you?
+Are they supportive or contentious?
+Do your siblings and allies help or hinder?

-In modern practice, the Siblings Palace is also read as an indicator of your savings and cash reserves — the economic resources you have accumulated.
-This secondary meaning isn't as strange as it sounds: in traditional societies, your siblings were your economic safety net.
-The association has persisted even as the literal meaning has evolved.
+In modern practice, this palace also indicates your savings and cash reserves.
+That sounds like a stretch until you remember that in traditional societies, your siblings WERE your economic safety net.
+The association has persisted even as the literal meaning evolved.

 3. The Marriage Palace — 夫妻宫 (Fūqī Gōng)

-Your romantic relationships, your spouse's character, the quality of your marriage, your approach to intimacy, and the overall pattern of your love life.
-Stars in this palace describe both who you're drawn to and how the relationship unfolds.
+Your romantic relationships, your spouse's character, the quality of your marriage, your approach to intimacy.

-One of the recurring observations in the tradition is that the Marriage Palace doesn't just predict your partner — it reveals your own emotional patterns.
+One of the recurring observations in the tradition: the Marriage Palace doesn't just predict your partner — it reveals your own emotional patterns.
 The stars here show how you love, what you expect, and where your blind spots are.
-Reading this palace is as much about self-knowledge as it is about prediction.
+Reading this palace honestly can be uncomfortable.
+It often tells you things about yourself that you'd rather attribute to your partner.

 4. The Children Palace — 子女宫 (Zǐnǚ Gōng)